jarvisteach/appJar/mkdocs/rwbatools/docs/Bars.md

     If only one function is supplied, they will all call the same function.
     A bundle of free images is available, if the name used for the toolbar matches the nam of an image, an image will be used.

-####Change Toolbars
+###Change Toolbars

 * `.setToolbarImage(name, image)`
 Will set an image for the corresponding button in the toolbar.

-##Menu
+##Menubar
+___
-Adds a standard Menu bar along the top of the GUI
+Adds a standard Menubar along the top of the GUI
-The menu bar will show, once the first menu has been added.
+The menubar will show, once the first menu has been added.
 You can add a single menu option, or a list of menu options.

 ####Create Menus